Speeding up the FE matchmaking - pre-clustering

 PS: I have applied the patch to the CMS AnaOps FE, and the matching time went from almost an hour to about 2mins ;)

-#6 Updated by Douglas Strain almost 7 years ago
+#6 Updated by Douglas Strain about 7 years ago

 - Status changed from New to Feedback